 New Album Out April 7th in North America Via

-Check out the band’s video for “Police Violence” HERE and as well as a behind the scenes making of the video feature HERE.
+Check out the band’s video for “Police Violence” HERE as well as a behind the scenes making of the video feature HERE.

 The American Dream Died was produced by MADBALL singer Freddy Cricien and engineered, mixed and mastered by Paul Miner (H2O, TERROR) and will be released April 7, 2015 via Nuclear Blast Records.